Heinrich Zangger

-Heinrich Zangger (born 6 December 1874, Bubikon – 15 March 1957, Zürich) was a Swiss toxicologist and coroner.
+Heinrich Zangger (6 December 1874 – 15 March 1957) was a Swiss toxicologist and coroner.
 He was one of the "foremost forensic scientists of his generation".

 Biography

 Zangger was the son of a prosperous farmer and studied medicine at the University of Zurich.
-There he received his medical doctorate on February 19, 1902.
+There he received his medical doctorate on February 19, 1902, which he wrote under the supervision of his academic promotor professor Paul Ernst.
 His doctoral dissertation is titled Histologisch-färbetechnische Erfahrungen im Allgemeinen und speziell über die Möglichkeit einer morphologischen Darstellung der Zellnarkose [vitale Färbung] (Histological-technical staining experiences in general and specifically about the possibility of a morphological representation of cell anesthesia [vital staining]).
 On April 15, 1902 he was appointed professor extraordinarius for anatomy and special physiology of domestic animals at the Faculty of Veterinary Medicine (animal hospital) of the University of Zurich.

 On September 7, 1905, he was appointed professor extraordinarius for forensic medicine at the University of Zurich with effect from April 15, 1906.
 From March 21, 1912 until his retirement on October 15, 1941, Zangger was professor ordinarius and director of the newly founded Institute for Forensic Medicine.

 In 1905 Zangger won international fame as a hero for his role in guiding the rescue in the commune Courrières of over 100 French coal miners trapped underground by an explosion.
 Officials in the French government had contemplated abandoning the rescue attempt when Zangger's examination of the mine shafts brought conviction to continue the rescue effort.

 He was a leading expert not only in forensic medicine, but also in the aspects of law, politics, and ethics related to medicine.
 In 1932 he was elected to the International Committee of the Red Cross, of which he was an active member until 1947 and later an honorary member.
 He was involved in drafting the Zürcher Strafgesetzbuch (Zurich Criminal Code) and the Liability Act.
 He was also a pioneer of environmental protection and disaster medicine.

 In 1924 he received the Marcel Benoist Prize for his book Vergiftungen (Poisoning), published in 1924.
 According to the prize citation, Zinger's book was the first to indicate many of the new dangers of poisoning associated with technological development.
 The book gave valuable guidelines for combating such dangers and for diagnosing the symptoms caused by the new forms of poisoning and thus for improving therapy and prevention.
 As early as 1925, he pointed out the danger of the additive of tetraethyl lead to fuels.
 In 1925 he was elected a Member of the German Academy of Sciences Leopoldina.

 In 1906 he married Mathilde Mayenfisch.
 Robert Schulmann had a hint from Gina Zangger, Heinrich's daughter, that Evelyn Einstein, who was the adopted daughter of Hans Albert and Frieda Einstein, might have been Albert Einstein's illegitimate daughter.

 Heinrich Zangger's body was buried at Friedhof Sihlfeld.
 His fonds are in the manuscript department of the Zentralbibliothek Zürich.